Kenya Beach Holiday Destinations

 Black-and-White Colobus monkey

 Further south of Diani, Kaya Kinondo is the protected kaya or sacred forest, of the local Digo Mijikenda tribe.
-The forest once housed the Digo and has been maintained in a virgin state as a center of their religious and communal ceremonies.
+The forest once housed the Digo and has been maintained in a virgin state as a centre of their religious and communal ceremonies.

 Even the geographic nomenclature of the town or area is supremely romantic: it is divided into two halves, Zena (Beauteous) and Saudi (Fortunate), its 28 Mitaa, or districts, bearing such distinctive names as Makadara (Eternal Destiny) and Kivudoni (Smelly Place).